-RI Family Law Lawyer David Slepkow has represented clients in hundreds of Rhode Island child support claims.
-David Slepkow is an experience Rhode Island child support lawyer.
+RI Family Law Lawyer David Slepkow has represented clients in hundreds of Rhode Island child support cases.
+David Slepkow is an experienced Rhode Island child support lawyer.
 RI child support is determined by a combination of case law and the RI child support guidelines.

 How to calculate child support in Providence Family Court

-In nearly all support cases in Rhode Island and Providence Plantations, the “Rhode Island Family Court Child Support Formula and Guidelines” are utilized by the Rhode Island Family Court Justice, Magistrate of General Magistrate.
-The minimum RI child support guideline amount is typically utilized to set child support in Rhode Island.
+In nearly all support cases in Rhode Island and Providence Plantations, the “Rhode Island Family Court Child Support Formula and Guidelines” are utilized by the Rhode Island Family Court Justice, Magistrate or General Magistrate.
+The minimum RI child support guideline amount is typically utilized to set child support.

 Is there a minimum amount?

 A father or mother who is under a support order in RI may seek greater than the minimum guidelines.
 The child support guidelines are just minimums.
-Theoretically, The support duidelines are intended to be the floor rather then the ceiling for child support in Providence Family Court.
-Rhode Island child support lawyers are well aware that the minimum guidelines are used in the vast majority of RI Support claims .
+Theoretically, The support guidelines are intended to be the floor rather then the ceiling for child support in Providence Family Court.
+However, Rhode Island child support lawyers are well aware that the minimum guidelines are used in the vast majority of RI Support cases.

 May a Providence Family court Justice review other factors to determine a support order for children?

 The Kent County Family Court or Newport Family Court may review the real estate, property, accounts and other assets of both the payor and payee of support when setting child support.
-The Providence Family Court may consider extraordinary and unusual expenses of the custodial parent and may review needs and expenses of both the custodial and noncustodial parent.
+The Providence Family Court may consider extraordinary and unusual expenses of the custodial parent . the Court may review the needs and expenses of both the custodial and noncustodial parent.
 The Justice of the Family Court can look at any factors he or she deems appropriate.
 In some instances, the Providence Family Court magistrate may make a finding that a person is underemployed or not taking proper steps to obtain a job.
 In that case, the Justice can impute income to the parent subject to the support order.

 What is the income shares model and how to calculate child support?